Steve-Fenton/stevefenton.co.uk/src/pages/publications/software-delivery-research.md

 But also, I'm a naturally curious person.
 That means I ask questions to find out more about how we're all delivering software.
 For this reason, I'll be running some research to find out more about how we're all working.

-## State of GitOps report
+## State of GitOps

 I'm working with a team of smart folks on [The state of GitOps report](https://octopus.com/publications/state-of-gitops-report).
-The survey has now closed.

-We are looking at the data and will share industry insights soon.
+The survey has now closed and we are looking at the data.
+Industry insights coming soon.

 Everyone who completed the survey will: